EricPerbos/DAND-P2_Data_Investigation_with_Panda/README.md

-#### Here we get the second hint: female passengers had a very signficantly higher rate of survival than male passengers (74% vs 19%)
+#### Here we get the second hint: female passengers had a very significantly higher rate of survival than male passengers (74% vs 19%)
 </br>

 ```python